realseich/realseich/README.md

 ### Hi there 👋
-I'm Alex, junior data analyst with a long experince in teaching and telecommunications
+I'm Alex, junior data analyst with a long experience in teaching and telecommunications

 ### About Me
 - Started with data analytics in the spring of 2022